Using Profile Manager

 A click on X resets all filters and displays all profiles.

-The list of available profiles is updated automatically every time the program is accessed (at program start or whenever it is brought to the foreground).
+The list of available profiles is updated automatically every time Profile Manager is accessed (at program start or whenever it is brought to the foreground).

 A right-click on a profile opens a context menu.
-The following options are available (depending on the profile type):
+The following options are available (depending on the profile type and the licensed modules):

 The entries Create Profile Report (PDF)/(XML), Save Preview Profile, Calculate Gray Profile and Smooth Profile LUTs are only available if a valid license for the corresponding modules exists.

-There are four buttons below the profile list which differ for macOS and Windows (see screenshots).
+The four buttons below the profile list differ for macOS and Windows (see screenshots).

 Delete: Deletes the selected profile.